-- A. The student must meet the entrance requirements established by institutions of postsecondary education; - B. The student must have a "B" average in completed high school courses; - C. The student must have written approval of the appropriate principal and the local superintendent of education; - D. The student must be in grade 10, 11, or 12, or have an exception granted by the participating postsecondary institution upon the recommendation of the student's principal and superintendent and in accordance with Alabama Administrative Code 290-8-9-.17 regarding gifted and talented students; - E. Students may enroll in occupational/technical courses/programs in accordance with guidelines of the Department of Postsecondary Education; - F. Students enrolled in courses offered during the normal high school day on or off the high school campus shall have prior permission of the students' principal, superintendent, and the participating postsecondary institution president; - G. Parental permission and travel for courses offered off the high school campus during the normal school day will be administered under the auspices of local boards of education; - H. Six semester credit hours at the postsecondary level shall equal one credit at the high school level in the same or related subject.
+- A. The student must meet the entrance requirements established by institutions of postsecondary education; - B. The student must have a "B" average in completed high school courses; - C. The student must have written approval of the appropriate principal and the local superintendent of education; - D. The student must be in grade 10, 11, or 12, or have an exception granted by the participating postsecondary institution upon the recommendation of the student's principal and superintendent and in accordance with Alabama Administrative Code 290-8-9-.17 regarding gifted and talented students; - E. Students may enroll in occupational/technical courses/programs in accordance with guidelines of the Department of Postsecondary Education; - F. A student enrolled in courses offered during the normal high school day on or off the high school campus shall have prior permission of the students' principal, superintendent, and the participating postsecondary institution president; - G. Parental permission and travel for courses offered off the high school campus during the normal school day will be administered under the auspices of local boards of education; - H. Six semester credit hours at the postsecondary level shall equal one credit at the high school level in the same or related subject.
 Partial credit agreements shall be developed between the participating postsecondary institution and the local board of education. - I. HOME SCHOOL: Students enrolled at EOCC who are CURRENTLY home schooled will be limited to six semester hours per semester.

-VIII.
+IX.
 ADMISSION OF NON-CITIZENS/INTERNATIONAL STUDENTS

-Individuals who are not citizens of the United States must use the following procedures for admission to EOCC.
+Individuals who are not citizens of the United States and who require an I-20 form must use the following procedures for admission to EOCC.
 Students must complete the application process at least 30 days prior to the beginning of the semester for which enrollment is sought.
-The application process includes these requirements.
+The application process includes these requirements:

-- A. Apply for admission to the College as a full-time non-transient student; - B. Request that an official copy of the high school or college transcript, in English, be mailed to: Office of Admissions

-Enterprise-Ozark Community College

-- P.O.
-Box 1300 - Enterprise, AL 36331-1300 - C. Request an official copy of evaluation of transcript indicating equivalent U. S. educational level mailed to the above EOCC address; - D. Request an official transcript showing a minimum score of 500 on the Test of English as a Foreign Language (TOEFL) or a minimum score of 173 on the computer version of the test mailed to above EOCC address; - E. Provide the Office of Admissions with a signed notarized statement declaring that the student will be fully responsible for their financial obligations while attending Enterprise-Ozark Community College; - F. Purchase and verify accident and health insurance policies which include repatriation expenses; - G. Secure private housing since Enterprise-Ozark Community College does not provide dormitory facilities; - H. Present a valid passport and form I-94 to the College's admission officer; - I. Pay the out-of-state tuition fee, if not a military spouse or family member; - J. Request and receive from Enterprise-Ozark Community College the I-20 form when all admission requirements have been completed. - Note: 1.
-The I-20 form will not be issued to transient or part-time students. - 2.
-Any and all elements of Enterprise-Ozark Community College admissions requirements are subject to change without prior notice.
+- A. Apply for admission to the College as a full-time non-transient student; - B. Request that an official copy of the high school or college transcript, in English, be mailed to: Office of Admissions, Enterprise-Ozark Community College, P.O.
+Box 1300, Enterprise, AL 36331-1300. - C. Request an official copy of evaluation of transcript indicating equivalent U. S. educational level be mailed to the above EOCC address; - D. Request an official transcript showing a minimum score of 500 on the Test of English as a Foreign Language (TOEFL) or a minimum score of 173 on the computer version of the test be mailed to above EOCC address; - E. Provide the Office of Admissions with a signed notarized statement declaring that the student will be fully responsible for their financial obligations while attending Enterprise-Ozark Community College; - F. Purchase and verify accident and health insurance policies which include repatriation expenses; - G. Secure private housing since Enterprise-Ozark Community College does not provide dormitory facilities; - H. Present a valid passport, form I-94, and VISA acceptable to the United States, to the College's admission officer; - I. Pay the out-of-state tuition fee if not a military spouse or family member; - J. Request and receive from Enterprise-Ozark Community College the I-20 form when all admission requirements have been completed.